Power corrections in the determination of heavy meson LCDAs: A renormalon-based estimation: Theoretical Foundation

 The renormalon model is based on the expectation that the ambiguity is of the same order as the contribution from higher-twist operators, allowing it to serve as a parameterization of these higher-twist effects.

 In general, the full factorial growth in the matching kernels cannot be directly traced back to individual Feynman diagrams.
 However, it has been argued that the dominant contributions arise from a specific class of integrals, commonly referred to as ``bubble chain diagrams''~\cite{Gross:1974jv,Lautrup:1977hs,Zichichi:1977gu,Beneke:1998ui}.
-These diagrams are computed by inserting multiple fermion loops into a one-loop diagram, as illustrated in Fig.~\ref{fig:bubble}, followed by the replacement
+These are computed by inserting multiple fermion loops into a one-loop diagram, as shown in Fig.~\ref{fig:bubble}, and then applying the replacement